gabaal/Basic-Cookie-Clicker/README.md

 ## Steps to follow
 1. Create basic game with counter +1 cookie per second and a click me button to increase cookies by 1
+2. Seperate the App.jsx into seperate files each component (counter, timer)
-2. Add a reset button
+3. Add a reset button
-3.  add upgrades /shop
+4.  add upgrades /shop
-4.  save and retrieve game state from local storage
+5.  save and retrieve game state from local storage